-After its legendary musicians, Dharwad is best known for its Dharwad Pedha.
-I remember when I first tasted it in Bangalore about 10-12 years ago, my first reaction was – this is Mathura Pedha.
-I probably invoked the Kannada pride in my friends, and they all claimed that this is pure Dharwad pedha, you get it nowhere but in Dharwad.
-My gut feeling very strongly said – there is a connection between this pedha and the famous Mathura Pedha.
+After its legendary musicians, Dharwad is best known for its Pedha.
+I remember when I first tasted it in Bangalore about 10-12 years ago.
+My first reaction was – this is Mathura Pedha.
+I probably invoked the Kannada pride in my friends, and they all claimed that this is pure Dharwad Pedha, you get it nowhere but in this educational hub city.
+My gut feeling very strongly said – there is a connection between this Pedha and the famous Mathura Pedha.

 Dharwad Pedha – an Iconic Indian Sweet

 Babusingh’s Thakur Pedha Shop is nothing like the iconic status it holds in the state of Karnataka.
 It is like a hole in the wall being managed by two youngsters.
-Add to this the fact that this small shop lends the name to this street – Line bazaar, as there used to be a long queue every morning to buy these pedha’s.
-I would later learn that in its hay days no one could buy more than 500 gms of Pedha in the interest of people in the long queue.
+Add to this the fact that this small shop lends the name to this street – Line Bazaar.
+As there used to be a long queue every morning to buy these Pedha’s.
+I would later learn that in its hay days, no one could buy more than 500 gms of Pedha in the interest of people in the long queue.

-Now, of course many Pedha Chains have come up in Dharwad, and incidentally most of them have their origins in UP.
-As a natural progression in last 7-8 years Babusingh Pedha has also expanded, with three factories and many showrooms across multiple cities.
-In fact at Dharwad bus stop I could see their imprint everywhere.
-On an average they produce 700-800 Kgs of Pedha everyday.
-They have also added other popular indian sweets like Laddu and bakery items including breads to their portfolio.
+Now, of course, many Pedha Chains have come up in the city.
+Incidentally, most of them have their origins in UP.
+As a natural progression in the last 7-8 years, Babusingh Pedha has also expanded, with three factories and many showrooms across multiple cities.
+In fact, at the city bus stop, I could see their imprint everywhere.
+On average, they produce 700-800 Kg of Pedha every day.
+They have also added other popular Indian sweets like Laddu and bakery items including bread to their portfolio.

-The baniya in me was curious to see the factory and Mr Thakur agreed to show me on one condition that I will not click any pictures and I understood that it is their business secret that they do not want to let out.
-In fact during the factory visit I learnt that the family still maintains the formula close to their heart and they do the mixing themselves every morning, so that even the workers working on the Pedha if poached by competition do not know the formula.
-The only trick I could pick up from the visit was that they still condense the milk on a wooden fire and not on gas or electric heat.
+The Baniya in me was curious to see the factory.
+Mr. Thakur agreed to show me on one condition that I will not click any pictures.
+I understood that it is their business secret that they do not want to let out.
+In fact, during the factory visit, I learned that the family still maintains the formula close to their heart.
+And they do the mixing themselves every morning so that even the workers working on the Pedha if poached by competition do not know the formula.
+The only trick I could pick up from the visit was that they still condense the milk on a wood fire and not on gas or electric heat.

-It was fascinating to learn the journey of an iconic indian sweet right from the horse’s mouth and to be able to see it being made right in front of you.
+It was fascinating to learn the journey of an iconic Indian sweet right from the horse’s mouth and to be able to see it being made right in front of you.

-You may also like to read my post on Must try food in Varanasi.
+You may also like to read my post on Must-try food in Varanasi.

-Here are a few Places to visit in Hubli Dharwad and near by, read & explore.
+Here are a few places to visit in Hubli-Dharwad and nearby, read & explore.